hainayanda/Impose/README.md

 }
 ```

-but if you want to get other dependency, you could pass `InjectionRules`:
+but if you want to get another dependency, you could pass `InjectionRules`:
 - **nearest** which will return the nearest one found
 - **furthest** which will return the furthest one found
-- **nearestAndCastable** same like nearest, but will using type casting too when searching dependency
+- **nearestAndCastable** same like nearest, but will be using type casting too when searching dependency
-- **furthestAndCastable** same like furthest, but will using type casting too when searching dependency
+- **furthestAndCastable** same as furthest, but will be using type casting too when searching dependency

 ```swift